What is the meaning of call scripting?

-We work with you to create a custom script for your account based on your business needs.
+A client services team works with you to create a custom script for your business needs.

-Scripts usually consist of an initial answer phrase followed by a “decision tree.”
-Our agents choose options based on what the caller says.
-These options open new scripting directions and new information fields for the agent to fill out.
+Phone call scripting usually consists of an initial answer phrase followed by a “decision tree.”
+The agents choose options based on what the caller says.
+These options open new scripting directions and new information fields for the agents to fill out.
 The script guides your receptionist through the questions you want asked and the information you want shared.

 For example, after greeting your callers, your virtual receptionist may hear the caller say that they would like to book an appointment.
 When the agent checks the box for appointment booking in your script, new fields will appear to collect the relevant information.

-By carefully designing a script that is neither too complicated nor incomplete, we can maximize the call-answering efficiency and accuracy.
-At the same time, we don’t ask our agents to follow a script unthinkingly.
-Our virtual receptionists are real people.
+Be careful designing a sales script that is either too complicated or incomplete.
+Whilst agents follow your instructions, they are not expected to follow a script unthinkingly.
+Virtual receptionists are real people.
 They are most valuable to you and your customers when we can react to the situation at hand in an informed and natural way.

-Your client services team will help you to strike the right balance in your script.
+A client services team will help you to strike the right balance in your inbound call script.

 You can select which services you would like your virtual receptionist to provide.
 These might include appointment bookings, order placements, or standard message-taking.
 You also choose when you would like the receptionist to take your calls.
 The team will then work with you to decide exactly how to carry out these interactions with your callers.